JochiRaider/Cartulary-NLspec/README.md

 External release is handled separately from live workspace visibility.
 Cartulary treats reporting as a snapshot-and-render problem, not as a direct read from live workbook tables.
 The system captures an immutable incident snapshot, materializes a canonical export model, and applies versioned redaction profiles before any release artifact is rendered.

 For multi-party incidents, the same snapshot can produce different recipient-specific artifacts.
 The specification expresses that through disclosure partitions and a closed redaction vocabulary of `allow`, `drop`, `mask`, `truncate`, `hash`, and `stub`.
-In practice, that means the system can exclude, mask, or pseudonymize other parties’ material, including their PII, at release time without hiding the live internal workspace from the incident team.
+In practice, that means the system can exclude, mask, or pseudonymize other parties' material, including their PII, at release time without hiding the live internal workspace from the incident team.

 ```mermaid
 flowchart LR